lawrennd/old_talks/_datasets/includes/singlecell-data.md

 \notes{In this notebook we will perform PCA on the original data, showing that the different regimes do not separate. }

 \notes{Next we load in the data.
-We've provided a convenience function for loading in the data with GPy.
+We've provided a convenience function for loading in the data with `pods`.
 It is loaded in as a `pandas` DataFrame.
 This allows us to summarize it with the `describe` attribute.}

 \setupcode{import pods}